XimeraProject/.github/profile/README.md

 ![Ximera generates a PDF worksheet, an online interactive worksheet, and a PDF solution manual.](https://github.com/XimeraProject/.github/blob/main/profile/SimultaneousOutput.jpg "Single source code generates three different outputs.")

-To get started as an author in Ximera, all you need is the XimeraLatex LaTeX Package.
+To get started as an author in Ximera, all you need is the XimeraLaTeX LaTeX Package.
 Unfortunately, at this point, this package is not part of CTAN.
 However, you can find instructions for manual installation at the [XimeraLaTeX repository](https://github.com/XimeraProject/ximeraLatex#readme).
 Please feel free to contact Bart